 Southlake County Community Services (dial 219) 663-0627) provides assistance to Lake County families.
 Receive foreclosure counseling, mortgage assistance, help for utility bills such as water, electric and gas bills, weatherization, and other aid.
 Find more information on resources from Southlake County Community Services.

-Free basic needs in Lake County Indiana can be met by clothing closets and thrift stores.
+Free basic needs or household items in Lake County Indiana can be met by clothing closets, free furniture banks and thrift stores.
 Centers help low income families and moderate income residents may receive discounts on the items they buy.
 What may be available includes coats, Christmas gifts, free clothing items, school items or backpacks, and some sites may even have financial aid.
 Or get free furniture such as beds, mattresses, desks, computers and other goods.
-Read more about free clothing closets and school supplies Lake County.
+Read more about free clothing closets, furniture and school supplies Lake County.

 Salvation Army - Hammond/Munster Corps provides support and various forms of assistance in case of disasters such as a flood, tornado or fire.
 Other assistance can help low income qualified residents of their service area with limited rental, food and NIPSCO assistance.
 A food pantry is also on site.
 8225 Columbia Avenue, Munster, IN 46321, dial (219) 838-0380.